-Wednesday, May 15, 2013, 7:00 pm – 9:00 pm (Note return to our regular time)
+Wednesday, March 19, 2014, 7:00 pm – 9:00 pm

 DBL is a volunteer-run educational organization providing valuable information, and optional donations at the door are always appreciated.
 No RSVP required.
 For more details, email us via “Contact Us” or call Scott Clay at 512-689-1149.

 Join host Emory Richey at the Eden Study Center (ESC) for a comprehensive cob workshop, featuring Austin professional natural builder (and DBL member) Sara Schmidt of Earthbound Builders Collective.
 During this workshop you will learn all the necessary skills to build a complete cob house including: foundations, plumbing, electrical, doors, windows, cordwood walls, cob walls, and roofs.
 The class will provide hands on experience with all except foundation (which will be completed before class) and roof (which we won’t have time to build out to completion).

 This is a great opportunity to learn how to build your own cob cottage.
 For workshop details and how to register, visit the ESC website.

 The Rainharvest School of LaGrange, Texas, is hosting a special class on site at the Stryk Jersey Farm.
 Learn to build your own rainwater harvesting system in this two-day class.
 Get your hands into two days of learning-by-doing, from design to assembly and installation.

 For details and registration, visit Texas Water Savers and select “The Rainharvest School”.